apple024/flexible-BERT/README.md

 Train a BERT model with width- and depth-adaptive subnets
 =========================================================
-Our codes are based on [DynaBERT](https://github.com/huawei-noah/Pretrained-Language-Model/tree/master/DynaBERT), include three steps: width-adaptive training, depth-adaptive training, and final fine-tuning.
+Our codes are based on [DynaBERT](https://github.com/huawei-noah/Pretrained-Language-Model/tree/master/DynaBERT), including three steps: width-adaptive training, depth-adaptive training, and final fine-tuning.
 The differences are: (1) we apply Neural grafting technique at the first stage to boost the subnets; (2) we incremantally pick up BERT layers for depth-adaptive traning.

-Preparation: (1) download Pretrained task-specific BERT models from [huggingface](https://github.com/huggingface/transformers) and put them in the folder `$BERT_DIR`; (2) generate augmented data using [TinyBERT](https://github.com/huawei-noah/Pretrained-Language-Model/tree/master/TinyBERT) and put them in in the folder `$DATA_DIR`.
+Preparation: (1) download Pretrained task-specific BERT models from [huggingface](https://github.com/huggingface/transformers) and put them in the folder `$BERT_DIR`; (2) generate augmented data using [TinyBERT](https://github.com/huawei-noah/Pretrained-Language-Model/tree/master/TinyBERT) and put them in the folder `$DATA_DIR`.

 Run script `run_glue.sh` where RTE data set is taken as an example.
 The final BERT model with Neural grafting boosted subnets is saved in `$WD_BERT_DIR`.
 The script includes three-step training below.